Titorat/Course-Voronoi-Diagrams-EN/markdowns/assignment.md

 # Let's get our hands dirty

 Now that you know what a Voronoi Diagram is, let's see what you've got!
-We have a board where two players (snakes) can move in four directions (up, down, left, right).
-You have to define, for each tile of the grid, in what Voronoi site it is, relative to the players' heads.
-The players move around the map randomly.
+We have a board where multiple firetrucks can move in four directions (up, down, left, right).
+You have to define, for each tile of the grid, in what Voronoi site it is, relative to the trucks' positions.
+The trucks move around the map randomly.

 We call your function at every game turn and draw the map accordingly. **You don't have to code the game, just fill the Voronoi diagram!**